CTL-2023/sasa-materialgirls/report.md

         '''
         Args:
             N: Number of lines in csv / Number of center points
-            D: Number of colums in csv / Number of dimensions in our simulation
+            D: Number of columns in csv / Number of dimensions in our simulation
             file_directory: Directory of saved csv-file
             csv_name: File name